swseighman/Installing-GraalVM-Enterprise-Edition/README.md

 This guide, will walk you through the process of getting setup with GraalVM (in this example, GraalVM Enterprise Edition 21.0.0).

-## Notes on Mac Setup
-These instructions are focused on installing on Linux and Mac.
-If you install on a Mac, a number of the details will vary from the general approach.

-First, if you direct `GRAAL_HOME` to `/Library/Java/JavaVirtualMachines/`, MacOS picks the JDK as default-jdk (as long it’s the newest JDK in the directory).
-You may not want this outcome.

-Secondly, the path that the core GraalVM extracts differs from that of Linux.
-For Mac, it adds a few sub-directories and the directory that will be used as your `GRAALVM_HOME` will be relative to the directory that you extracted to:

-    <install-dir>/graalvm-ee-java11-21.0.0/Contents/Home

-The third major difference is that on some versions of OSX, the `GateKeeper` service on OSX will block you from running `GraalVM` as it is not a signed application / binary.
-We can work around this challenge in a number of ways:

-* Disabling `GateKeeper`, running and then reenabling
-* On latter versions of OSX, you will be prompted that GraalVM is blocked and `GateKeeper` will prompt you to add an exception
-* You can allow access by using the `spctl` tool:

-    ~~~ {.bash}
-    # Run from the terminal
-    # This assumes that you install /Library/Java/...
-    # Please update if you choose to install in another location
-    $ sudo spctl add $GRAALVM/bin/java
-    ~~~

 ## Downloading GraalVM, Enterprise Edition 21.0.0